 - Form 5500-SF, Short Form Annual Return/Report of Small Benefit Plan; or

 - Form 5500-EZ, Annual Return of One-Participant (Owners and Their Spouses) Retirement Plan.

-- make third quarter contributions to 2013 calendar-year defined benefit plans.
+- make final required minimum contributions for 2013 calendar-year money purchase and defined benefit plans for funding.

-- revoke a previous election to use a funding balance to offset the minimum required contribution for the 2013 plan year, to the extent the election exceeded the full minimum required contribution for the year (if the valuation date is the first day of the plan year).
+- revoke a previous election to use a funding balance to offset the minimum required contribution for the 2013 plan year, to the extent the election exceeded the full minimum required contribution for the year (only for plans with valuation dates that aren’t the first day of the plan year).

 September 30: obtain AFTAP certification from the plan’s enrolled actuary to avoid triggering benefit restrictions under Internal Revenue Code Section 436 through at least the end of 2014 if you sponsor a single-employer defined benefit plan.